ELY3M/elys-switch-guide.github.io/docs/extras/updating.md

 6. Your Windows or OS should see the drives from your sd card in your switch.
 7. copy the contents from latest atmosphere zip package and latest hekate zip package to the root of your sd card.
 8. unplug the cable and the hekate will tell you that it is ejected.  just close the dialog.
-9. update your fuse-primary.bin and hekate payload in your TegraRCMGui or payload launcher.
+9. update your fusee.bin and hekate payload in your TegraRCMGui or payload launcher.
-10. boot to atmosphere via latest fuse-primary.bin payload.
+10. boot to atmosphere via latest fusee.bin payload.

 <!--